FRM4RADAR/FRM4RADAR/README.md

 # FRM4RADAR
 A small repository for the development of a common codebase for radar data processing and visualization in python.
+For questions and ideas contact me at mihai.boldeanu@inoe.ro

 # Summary